RTC employees strike in Karnataka enters third day, bus services hit | Business

 Transport Department Principal Secretary Anjum Parvez on Thursday had said as a temporary arrangement, employees who have retired in the last two years have been requested to come back to service.

 ''They should be physically fit, medical and eye tests will be done.''
-Also requesting employees to get back to work, as the government has fluffed 8 of their 9 demands and has decided for 8 percent salary increase as an interim relief, he had said that per day lost because of the strike is about Rs 20 crore.
+Also requesting employees to return to work, as the government has fulfilled eight of their nine demands and has decided for an eight percent salary increase as an interim relief, he had said the per day lost because of the strike is about Rs 20 crore.

 RTCs that have been warning employees about continuing with the strike, have started taking action against trainee employees and are issuing notice for absence from work.